 We were the first laboratory in the world to produce genetically modified mice that express green fluorescent protein (GFP) throughout the body (Fig. 1).
-These green fluorescent mice are useful for many types of research project.
+These green fluorescent mice are useful for many types of research projects.
 Indeed, we used these animals to label sperm with fluorescent protein and visualize the fertilization process (Exp Anim.
 2010; JCS.
 2010, 2012; PNAS.
 2012, 2013) (Fig. 2).
 Recently, we found that calcineurin (PPP3CC/PPP3R2) is essential for sperm motility and male fertility (Science.
 2015).
 Inhibiting sperm calcineurin may lead to the development of a reversible male contraceptive.

-Development of new technologies for producing genetically modified animals oped the technique of placenta-specific gene manipulation by transducing blastocyst stage embryos with LV vectors (Nat Biotechnol.
+Development of new technologies for producing genetically modified animals

+Another tool improved by work in our laboratory is lentiviral (LV) vector-mediated genetic manipulation in vivo.
+We developed the technique of placenta-specific gene manipulation by transducing blastocyst stage embryos with LV vectors (Nat Biotechnol.
 2007; PNAS.
 2011).
 Using this technique, we are trying to elucidate the mechanism underlying implantation and placentation.